-This blog will help you with:
+This blog will help you with the following:

-In 2018, Google released a statement explaining that “the sites that are configured for mobile and had a responsive design were preferred by Google’s recommended design pattern.”
-Meaning the rankings for SEO would be better, if a site passes their mobile-friendly tests.
+In 2018, Google released a statement explaining that “Google’s recommended design pattern preferred the sites that are configured for mobile and had a responsive design.”
+Meaning the rankings for SEO would be better if a site passes their mobile-friendly tests.
 Not just Google, other search engines rate the websites with a better mobile experience as higher on their rankings when people are searching.

 If customers enjoy shopping and browsing on your website, then they may come back or rate you as a good business to buy from.
 Statistics from GoDaddy show that one of the best ways to retain customers with mobile is to have a responsive and mobile-friendly website.
 Nothing works better than a satisfied customer, no marketing or SEO technique can grab you potential customers than them.
 Thus, satisfied customers=more sales as an eCommerce business.